 Subscribing for updates

-The Province of British Columbia hosts this strata housing website to provide basic information to strata council members, strata owners, strata renters and residents.
+The Province of British Columbia hosts this strata housing website to provide some helpful basic information for strata council members, strata owners, strata renters and strata residents.

 To subscribe for updates to the Province’s strata housing website: